Degenerative disc disease and leg pain — what’s the link?

 - Your physician will then put one hand on the ankle of your affected leg and one hand under the knee.

-- If this produces pain in your lower back, your physician will proceed with further tests to confirm a diagnosis of sciatica due to intervertebral disc damage.
+- If this produces pain in your lower back, your physician will proceed with further tests, such as an MRI, to confirm a diagnosis.

 Once the condition has been diagnosed, you and your doctor can create a treatment plan to help you find relief for your pain and symptoms.